 Nominations arriving after the deadline or without an entry form cannot be considered.

-5) Eligible nominations will be screened by a committee of Amateur Radio operators knowledgeable about public relations, which will forward its recommendation to the Programs and Services Committee of the ARRL Board of Directors.
+5) Eligible nominations will be screened by the ARRL Public Relations Committee, which will forward its recommendation to the Programs and Services Committee of the ARRL Board of Directors.
 The Board will make a final determination at its July meeting and the winner will be notified shortly thereafter.

 6) Nominations must be on an official entry form, available from ARRL Headquarters or you can download from this Web page in .pdf format.
 The nomination will include a written summary whenever possible.